Macjutsu/super/README.md

 Please visit the [S.U.P.E.R.M.A.N.
 Wiki](https://github.com/Macjutsu/super/wiki) for detailed documentation!

-__UPGRADE NOTICE: You should avoid using any version of `super` prior to version 3.0b4 on macOS 12.3 or newer.__

 Detailed update information can be found on both the [Change Log](https://github.com/Macjutsu/super/blob/main/CHANGELOG.md) and [Releases ](https://github.com/Macjutsu/super/releases) pages.

 You can also join the conversation at the [Mac Admins Foundation Slack](https://www.macadmins.org) in channel [#super](https://macadmins.slack.com/archives/C03LKQ8EN2C).